urbanityllc/axthe/docs/README.md

 ### Support and Forum
 - http://github.com/axthe/axthe/discussions

+### Pre-requsite
+Pre-requsite knowledge ahed of AXthe is this book (or a similar book) - 'HTML and CSS: Design and Build Websites by Jon Duckett'

-## Overview of the AXthe curated tech stack:
+# Overview of the AXthe curated tech stack:

 AXthe offer more than one development style, and allows you to combine them:
 - A classic full stack development(based on JAMstack), with Snowpack build and Micro frontends(similar to microservices), that is compatible with Cordova cross platform development for Mobile(iOS and Android) from a single code base.
 - A modern static site and blog development based on 11ty.
 - An application server, based on Express to server API's from above; or to host SSR with a 'pre-route'. (inspired by Express.js generator, first thing we set up so all have an API to call)

 Other parts of the tech stack:
 - For a modern http server we use Caddy instead of Apache or NGINX, as much easier to use, we show you how to set it up behind a DNS for auto-https.
 All the apps are normally behind Caddy or behind a CDN.
 - For IDE we use a cloud based IDE: http://codeanywhere.com IDE (not their containers, you can use http://vultr.com for your host, others are listed in the setup section)